kofigumbs/multi/README.md

 Download the latest `.dmg` file from the [releases](https://github.com/kofigumbs/multi/releases) page.

-> **Note:** Multi is not notarized, so you'll need to allow it to run via your "Security & Privacy" system preferences.
-> See [Licensing](#licensing) for more about sponsoring Multi's development.

 > **Note:** If you are on macOS 10.13 High Sierra (the minimum supported version), you'll also need to install [the Swift runtime from Apple](https://support.apple.com/kb/dl1998?locale=en_US).